Miami Moving FAQs

 If your pickup and delivery dates are critical due to such factors as a lease expiration or a real estate closing, you may choose an extra-cost service which will enable us to accommodate a more precise, reasonable schedule.
 You should discuss your specific pickup and delivery requirements with your sales representative, who can advise you regarding the types and costs of the services available.

-Do I need an Estimate?
+Do I need a Miami Moving Estimate?

 Charges for local shipments are generally calculated on an hourly basis.
 There is a minimum number of hours required for any local service performed.
 These shipments are handled by the local moving company, not the interstate carrier.